somenath203/My-Finance-Manager-Frontend/README.md

 # My Personal Manager

 ### Introduction
-This is my project I created for Code-A-Thon hackathon.

 The name of my project is "My Personal Finance" where a user after authenticating himself/herself will be able to add savings, expenditure and investments and on the basis of that the user will get to kniw how he/she use his/her money wisely.